tumagonx/nwjs_docs_old/Handling-files-and-arguments.md

 ```

 **Note:** `open` event is sent only if your app is a standalone app, e.g. packaged with instructions of [[How to package and distribute your apps]].

+**Note:** On Mac, when you drag a file into the dock icon of your app, the `open` will also be emitted.

 **Note:** On Windows and Linux, if you don't want this behaviour you can close it by setting `single-instance` to `false` in `package.json`, however it has no effect on Mac since it's forced by the OS.